VorSonnenaufgang/CodeHub/Temp.SA文档.md

 * Users: any users on ios platform(e.g.	iPhone, iPod Touch, and iPad device).

-### References

-1. Nick Rozanski and Eoin Woods.
-Software Systems Architecture: Working with Stakeholders using Viewpoints and Perspectives.
-Addison-Wesley, 2012.

 ### 5. Information View
 The ultimate purpose of any software system is to manipulate data in some form.
 This data may be stored persistently in a database management system, in ordinary files, or in some other storage medium such as flash memory, or it may be transiently manipulated in memory while a program executes.